 What are the acceptable proofs of ownership for my property?

-You may need to prove to the DMV or another legal party that you're the legitimate owner of your vehicle.
-The following documents are acceptable proofs of ownership.
+There are a few acceptable proofs of ownership if you need to prove to your state’s Department of Motor Vehicles (DMV) or another legal party that you're the legitimate owner of your vehicle.
 For collateral located in the U.S.:

 For a new or used vehicle or collateral located overseas, Navy Federal requires one of the following:

 - Copy of Bill of Sale